 Clauses that can convey complete meaning on their own are known as independent clauses.
 They are joined by appropriate coordinating conjunctions to convey a sense of continuity.
 Ideally, two independent clauses can be separated by a period and represented as separate sentences; however, transitional words and phrases as well as coordinating conjunctions are used to denote the logical flow of a sentence or an argument.

-Each of the seven coordinating conjunctions play a different role in a sentence and must be appropriately used to link the independent clauses.
+Each of the seven coordinating conjunctions plays a different role in a sentence and must be appropriately used to link the independent clauses.

 A comma splice occurs when two independent clauses are incorrectly separated by a comma instead of being joined by an appropriate conjunction.